JamFfm/PHMeasure/README.md

+# this is alpha version.
+Do not use.

 # PHMeasure

-Craftbeerpi3 sensor for phMeasure this is alpha version.
-Do not use.
+Craftbeerpi3 sensor for measuring ph values.

 Most helpful links:
 - https://forum.arduino.cc/index.php?topic=336012.0